Rua Teresópolis, 90 (Jardim dos Estados)

 May also be referred to as Casa da Cultura de Poços de Caldas on street signs

 Admission is free for the cultural center and all events.
+Use of face masks is mandatory.

 Smoking, eating and drinking are prohibited in the galleries.